You are here

 - Take one or more cartoons which comment on an issue in the news.
-A national newspaper or 'The Private Eye' are good sources.
-Use a cartoon like this to introduce the topic and brainstorm vocabulary
+A national newspaper or magazine like Private Eye are good sources.
+Use one to introduce the topic and brainstorm vocabulary.

-- Use a selection of cartoons to discuss the different parts of the issue.
+- Use a selection of cartoons to discuss the different aspects of the issue.
 Take an issue like disciplining children or dealing with teenagers.
-Ask if they agree with the cartoonists opinion.
+Ask if they agree with the cartoonists' opinions.

-- Use a cartoon like this to end a lesson or series of lessons on a social or political issue.
+- Use one to end a lesson or series of lessons on a social or political issue.
 Ask students to write a caption for the cartoon.
 You can prepare them for this by a match the caption to the cartoon exercise.

 2. Activities for using comic strips